John Allen Grim

-John Allen Grim (born October 7, 1946) is the co-founder and co-director of the Yale Forum on Religion and Ecology, alongside his wife Mary Evelyn Tucker.
+John Allen Grim (born October 7, 1946) is an American academic and author.
+He is the co-founder and co-director of the Yale Forum on Religion and Ecology, alongside his wife Mary Evelyn Tucker.
 He teaches at Yale University, where he holds appointments in the Yale School of the Environment, the Divinity School, and the Department of Religious Studies.
 He has also taught at Sarah Lawrence College and Bucknell University.
-He specializes in Native American religions and has studied the Salish people of Washington State and the Crow/Apsaalooke people of Montana.
+Grim specializes in Native American religions and has studied the Salish people of Washington State and the Crow/Apsaalooke people of Montana.
 He has also undertaken field work with healing practitioners in East and Southeast Asia and with religious leaders in Vrindaban and New Delhi, India.

 Grim teaches in the joint MA program in religion and ecology at Yale and offers courses in world religions and ecology and Native American and Indigenous traditions.
 He teaches hybrid/online classes at Yale as well as two massive open online course specializations: one specialization with three courses on "Journey of the Universe" and "The Worldview of Thomas Berry" and another with five courses on "Religions and Ecology", plus a single course on "Christianity and Ecology".